Accepting PhD Students

 • communication skills/behaviour change.

-• emapthy / motivation
+• empathy / motivation

 • self-care management / patient education

 I teach communication and behaviour change skills to students with a focus on supporting self-care management of patients.
 This is delivered to undergraduate students across all years of the dietetic programmes and to other postgraduate healthcare professionals.
 I am interested in the health psychology underpinng behaviour change, motivation and self-care.
-I support supervisory skills training in masters students as well as supporting delviery of education in this area to practice educators across the South West.
+I support supervisory skills training in masters students as well as supporting delivry of education in this area to practice educators across the South West.

 Expertise related to UN Sustainable Development Goals